uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 An example of the correct syntax using the default grammar can be found below.
   - When setting your own productions, it is recommended that you also use either the `recursion-depth` or `hide-generator` parameter.

-The built-in equation generator works by following productions at random from the initial non-terminal - essentially building a parse tree - until there are no non-terminals left in the equation.
+The built-in expression generator follows productions (almost) at random from the initial non-terminal - essentially following a parse tree - until there are no non-terminals left in the expression.
 In certain grammars, the parse tree could continue indefinitely, so the generator is forced to stop a certain number of branches down the tree:

-- `hide-generator=[true|false] (default: false)`: If `true`, disable the built-in equation generator (options `Random` & `Simple`).
+- `hide-generator=[true|false] (default: false)`: If `true`, disable the built-in expression generator (options `Random` & `Simple`).
-- `recursion-depth=int (default: 5)`: Set the maximum depth of the parse tree for the built-in equation generator (`Random`).
+- `recursion-depth=int (default: 5)`: Set the maximum depth of the parse tree for the built-in expression generator (`Random`).
 If this is set then the option to generate with depth 3 (`Simple`) is removed.
-After 100 tries the generator will quit with an error message.

 ### URL Parameter Limitations